Niraj81/Niraj81/README.md

 - Got all India rank under 100 in cp contest a few times (Codeforces, Leetcode)

 ### Android development :-
 - Application in production on playstore with 1000+ downloads and 100+ 5 Star rating.
+[Click here](https://play.google.com/store/apps/details?id=com.niraj.looter)
 - Can create smooth and beautiful apps with Jetpack Compose + Kotlin
 - Have worked with RoomDB, Dagger-Hilt, Coil, Kotlin Coroutines
 - Have practical knowledge of Advanced Animations with Motion Layout.
 [Click here](https://github.com/Niraj81/CreditCardView?tab=readme-ov-file#demo)